-The Varangians were, initially, primarily Swedish Rus.
+The Varangians were, initially, primarily Swedish Rus (Vikings from Sweden).
 They had sailed and rowed their ships down the long rivers of Russia and Ukraine to the Black Sea.
 There they made contact with “Miklagard,” – Constantinople.
 “Miklagard” means “Great City” in Old Norse.
 At the time, Constantinople was the greatest city in Europe.
 It surpassed even the size and riches of Paris.

 Who were the Varangians?

 Members of the Varangian Guard called themselves “Væringi,” meaning “sworn companion.”
 The word was Hellenized (made Greek) as “Varangoi.”
 To Northmen and Byzantines, the word came to mean “foreigner who had taken an oath to a new lord.”
 In this case, the lord was the Byzantine or Eastern Roman emperor.